CrunchyData/postgres-operator/docs/content/pgo-client/_index.md

 ---

-The PostgreSQL Operator Client, aka `pgo`, is the most convenient way to interact with the PostgreSQL Operator. `pgo` provides many convenience methods for creating, managing, and deleting PostgreSQL clusters through a series of simple commands.
-The `pgo` client interfaces with the API that is provided by the PostgreSQL Operator and can leverage the RBAC and TLS systems that are provided by the PostgreSQL Operator
+The PostgreSQL Operator Client, aka `pgo`, is the most convenient way to interact with the Postgres Operator. `pgo` provides many convenience methods for creating, managing, and deleting PostgreSQL clusters through a series of simple commands.
+The `pgo` client interfaces with the API that is provided by the PostgreSQL Operator and can leverage the RBAC and TLS systems that are provided by the PGO: PostgreSQL Operator.

 ![Architecture](/Operator-Architecture.png)